 Regardless of how tough a toy is there is always an element of risk.
 The dog could eventually manage to break a piece off or, depending on the size of the toy, there is a small risk that they could get the toy trapped in their mouth also causing a potential choking hazard.
 Whilst some of the very tough treat dispensing toys may be suitable for leaving your dog with unsupervised, generally, we would always recommend keeping a weather eye on your dog when they are playing with a toy.

-Some Tough Toys Can Pose a Risk to Teeth
+Some Indestructible Dog Toys Can Pose a Risk to Teeth

 Tough Toys Can Be Important in Helping Keep Your Dog Stimulated